susam/emfy/README.md

     For other environments, visit https://www.gnu.org/software/emacs/
     to see how to install Emacs.

  2. Copy the Emacs initialization file [`.emacs`] provided here to your home directory.
-Here is an example `curl` command to do so:
+Here is an example `curl` command that copies the initialization file to its traditional location:

     ```sh
     curl -L https://github.com/susam/emfy/raw/main/.emacs >> ~/.emacs
     ```

+    Here is another alternative that copies the initialization file to a more convenient location:

+    ```sh
+    mkdir ~/.emacs.d
+    curl -L https://github.com/susam/emfy/raw/main/.emacs >> ~/.emacs.d/init.el
+    ```

+    Yet another popular alternative is to copy the initialization file to an XDG-compatible location as follows:

+    ```sh
+    mkdir -p ~/.config/emacs
+    curl -L https://github.com/susam/emfy/raw/main/.emacs >> ~/.config/emacs/init.el
+    ```

+    Most users these days prefer one of the last two locations because it allows all Emacs configuration to conveniently remain in one directory.

  3. Copy the Emacs launcher script [`em`] provided here to some directory that belongs to your `PATH` variable.
 For example, here